tbowmo/node-red-contrib-mysensors/README.md

     }
 ```

-In this example all defaults to memory (keeping things as is), you can then set the myscontroller node to use the file storage for persistent data storage.
+In this example node-red defaults to memory (keeping things as is), and in addition it creates a secondary localfile storage (called `file`) which you can then set the myscontroller node to use for persistent data storage.
+Checkout [node-red documentation on context](https://nodered.org/docs/user-guide/context)

 The data is kept as a object on a single key entry in the context